 As a revolution, the Meiji Restoration had two competing aspects.
-On the one hand, it overthrew 260 years of the Tokugawa Shogunate and restored the Imperial system as an absolute monarchy, but on the other, it was also a popular revolution based on ideas like "equality of the four social classes."
+On the one hand, it overthrew 260 years of the Tokugawa Shogunate and restored the Imperial system as an absolute monarchy, but on the other it was also a popular revolution based on ideas like "equality of the four social classes."
 A popular revolution cannot survive unless it demolishes the entrenched rights of the privileged classes that benefit from feudalism.
 In most cases, a great deal of blood is shed.
 The repressions of Cromwell in England and the Jacobin Party in France are examples of the bloody history of popular revolution.
 The "Glorious Revolution" of England in 1688 is often held up as an example of a bloodless revolution, but even less blood was shed during the Meiji Restoration.
 Obviously, there were some casualties during the process.
-Ryoma Sakamoto and many other revolutionaries gave their lives, as did shogunate and military officials, but it was not the revolution that purged the old dominating class.
+Ryoma Sakamoto and many other revolution purging the old dominating class.
 Behind this bloodless revolution was an excellent policy design in which the old dominating class ultimately converted its status into national bonds while samurai relief plans converted the national bonds into industrial capital.
 This was the creative response of the Meiji government.